-Kathy A. Barlow Ann Hickey Patricia Van Oosbree, Chair he study of Kinesiology, as human movement, has changed significantly in recent years.
-While Physical Education continues to encompass the preparation of teachers for motor skills, the scientific disciplines of Movement Anatomy, Biomechanics, Motor Learning/Motor Control and Exercise Physiology have gained prominence as necessary aspects for a complete curricula.
-Society, with more free time and stress, is demanding more from recreation.
-Students can major or minor in kinesiology while emphasizing one of the three options: teaching pedagogy, sport and recreation management or pre-physical therapy.
-The major can be completed without an emphasis as well.
-Students with degrees in Kinesiology often pursue credentialing programs for Teacher Education, further professional training in Physical Therapy and Athletic Training, or graduate studies in Exercise Science and Sports Management.
-The department offers activity courses in individual, dual, and team sports.
-GUIDELINES FOR A MAJOR IN KINESIOLOGY AND LEISURE SCIENCE A minimum of 30 credits including the following core: First Aid, KLS 125, 1 credit Movement Anatomy, KLS 150, 3 credits Biomechanics, KLS 311, 4 credits Exercise Physiology, KLS 313, 4 credits History and Philosophy, KLS 340, 3 credits Motor Learning and Control, KLS 440, 4 credits Seminar in Kinesiology and Leisure Science, KLS 489, 2 credits Choice of one:
+KINESIOLOGY AND NUTRITION SCIENCE Kathy A. Barlow Ann Hickey Melanie Householder Patricia (Trish) Van Oosbree, Chair the scientific disciplines of Movement Anatomy, Biomechanics, Motor Learning & Control and Exercise Physiology.
+For a complete curriculum, the mental, motivational, and sociological aspects of sport and exercise are addressed in Psychology and Sociology of Sport.
+Students can major or minor in kinesiology without an emphasis or can major with an emphasis in either prephysical therapy or sport management.
+Those wishing to pursue a credential to teach physical education should take courses in Kinesiology and Education before sitting for the CSET exams for a single-subject.
+Nutrition is the study of the processes of taking in and utilizing nutrients for growth, repair and maintenance of the human organism.
+Special emphasis is placed on students understanding the role of nutrition in disease prevention and the promotion of health.
+Students with degrees in Kinesiology or Nutrition often pursue further professional training in Physical Therapy or graduate studies in Exercise Science, Nutrition, and Sport Management.
+GUIDELINES FOR A MAJOR IN KINESIOLOGY A minimum of 30 credits including the following core: CPR/First Aid, KNS 125, 1 credit Applied Musculoskeletal Anatomy, KNS 250, 3 credits Biomechanics, KNS 311 & 311L, 4 credits Exercise Physiology, KNS 313 & 313L, 4 credits History and Philosophy, KNS 340, 3 credits Motor Learning and Control, KNS 440 & 440L, 4 credits Seminar in Kinesiology, KNS 489, 1-2 credits Choice of one: